 Sweets and Vincent share a very, ehem, interesting glance at the end of "The Babe in the Bar".

 Idiot Plot: Pretty much the entire Pelant arc requires the team to be complete morons in order to work.
 For one thing, the team discover that Pelant can hack anything with a net connection, so what do they do?
 They leave the cameras, Angela's computer, and everything else the way it is.
 Then they leave their bank accounts untouched so Pelant can steal all their money instead of withdrawing everything they have and closing their accounts.
 This is just the tip of the iceberg as to the idiotic things the team has to do to keep this villain from being shot dead within 2 episodes.
+Worse, if the team had taken these precautions another unrelated plot arc around the same time involving Cam's identity theft couldn't have come to pass.

-Internet Backdraft: The Season 8 finale has ignited a firestorm of rage over what many have called an outright Diabolus Ex Machina aimed right at Brennan and Booth's relationship for the sole purpose of generating melodrama and making Pelant into a Villain Sue.
+Internet Backdraft: The Season 8 finale has ignited a firestorm of rage over what many have called an outright Diabolus ex Machina aimed right at Brennan and Booth's relationship for the sole purpose of generating melodrama and making Pelant into a Villain Sue.

 Moral Event Horizon: Arguably, killing a random woman because she was in the way was this for Broadsky.
 Killing serial killers made him vaguely sympathetic, in a Max Keenan sort of way, but this seemed to cross the line.
 Of course, Caroline disagrees: